junxit/us-congress-bills-111/metadata.md

 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-355.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-355.
 - 2009-12-08 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2010-04-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-12-17 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-375.
+Minority views filed.
+- 2010-12-17 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-375.
+Minority views filed.
+- 2010-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 714.